-The place-name means ‘Sunna’s People’s Hill’ referring to the early Saxon leader, Sunna, who set up a small kingdom in Eastern Berkshire.
-Centred on Sonning, it was called ‘Sunningum’.
-His name is particularly remembered at Sunninghill because it lay on the boundary of his kingdom with ‘Surrey’ (the Southern Kingdom).
+Sunninghill means Sunna’s People’s Hill referring to a supposed early Anglo-Saxon leader, Sunna, whose followers set up a small kingdom in Eastern Berkshire.
+Centred on Sonning, the ‘province of Sunningum’ is recorded as early as AD 673.
+The name is particularly highlighted at Sunninghill because it lay on the boundary with the adjoining kingdom of ‘Surrey’ (meaning the Southern Kingdom).

-The area was originally part of the manor of Cookham which lay in Windsor Forest and the inhabitants were scattered throughout the woodland.
-They would only come together on Sundays, at Sunninghill Church, which was first built in about 1120.
-For much of its life it was under the control of the poor nunnery of Bromhall, situated on the edge of adjoining Sunningdale.
-It was completely rebuilt in Victorian times, but one of the original Norman doorways was discovered in a garden wall and has since been restored.
-The church is chiefly noted for the chapel to the memory of Thomas Holloway, who founded nearby Royal Holloway College.
-He is buried in the churchyard, along with Sir Henry Riggs Popham, the Naval Commander in charge of the expedition which won the Cape of Good Hope for Britain.
-The house called ‘The Cedars’, next to the church was once the property of the poet, George Ellis, and his friend, Sir Walter Scott, was a frequent visitor, along with other members of literary society.
+The area was originally part of Windsor Forest, which inlcuded the royal Sunninghill Park near Cheapside, and the inhabitants were scattered throughout the woodland.
+They would only come together on Sundays at Sunninghill Church, which was first built in stone in about 1120.
+For much of its life it was under the control of the nunnery of Bromhall, situated on the edge of adjoining Sunningdale.
+It was completely rebuilt in Victorian times but one of the original Norman doorways was discovered in a garden wall and has since been restored.
+The church is chiefly noted for its chapel to the memory of Thomas Holloway of Tittenhurst Park, who founded nearby Royal Holloway College.
+He is buried in the churchyard, along with Sir Home Riggs Popham of Titness Park, the Naval Commander in charge of the expedition which claimed the Cape of Good Hope for Britain.
+The house called The Cedars, next to the church was once the property of the political writer, George Ellis.
+His friend, Sir Walter Scott, was a frequent visitor, along with other members of literary society.

-A certain highwayman, whose name we know not, attempted to rob the Salisbury Stage Coach, near Kingswick Beech in this parish, was shot with a brace of bullets by a gentleman who was in ye coach on Monday the 20th Day of March 1704 and was buried here on Wednesday following.
+“A certain highwayman, whose name we know not, attempted to rob the Salisbury Stage Coach, near Kingswick Beech in this parish, was shot with a brace of bullets by a gentleman who was in ye coach on Monday the 20th Day of March 1704 and was buried here on Wednesday following.”

-|© Nash Ford Publishing 2005.
+|© Nash Ford Publishing 2005; Revised 2020; revised 2018.
 All Rights Reserved.